Guitar Gabriel: Biography

 In March 1990, musician and folklorist Tim Duffy began searching for Guitar Gabriel.
 After being directed to a drink house in Winston-Salem, Duffy met Gabriel's nephew, Hawkeye, who took him to meet Gabriel.
 Duffy and Gabriel forged a friendship, and began performing under the name Guitar Gabriel & Brothers in the Kitchen, later recording the album, which was released on cassette, Do You Know What it Means to Have a Friend? on their own Karibu label.
 During this time, Duffy would assist the impoverished Gabriel by providing transportation, paying bills, and providing food for him and his wife, but realized that there were many more musicians like Gabriel who were in need of the same assistance, and who were still capable and willing to record and perform.
 In 1994, Tim and his wife, Denise Duffy founded the Music Maker Relief Foundation.
 Through this foundation, Gabriel was able to perform in professional venues, including the Lincoln Center and Carnegie Hall, and made several trips to Europe.
-Michael Parrish played piano on Deep in the South, Guitar Gabriel: Volume 1, and at Lincoln Center and Carnegie Hall concerts.
+Michael Parrish played piano on Deep in the South (1992), Guitar Gabriel: Volume 1 (1995), and at the Lincoln Center and Carnegie Hall concerts.

 Gabriel died on April 2, 1996, and is buried with his guitar (per his request to Duffy) at the Evergreen Cemetery in Winston-Salem, North Carolina.